 Team members will sit in the same seat throughout the day.

 Study Materials can be found on the Texas Bible Bowl website, www.texasbiblebowl.org.

 Any method of study that best suits you and your students is allowable.

 Each student MUST have a copy of the English Standard Version.

 Bibles may be color-coded in any way.

-No paper of any kind may be added to a Bible/Notebook used in testing.
+No paper or margin notes of any kind may be added to a Bible/Notebook used in testing.

 Photocopied or computer printout pages of the Bible text are allowed.
 However, margins must be no more than 1in.
 You can find one already color-coded available for download on the Texas Bible Bowl website.